daisy613/accountData/README.md

 4. Leave it running and it will collect new data every 10 minutes.
 When each cycle is complete, you will see the green `Import Complete` message.
 5. Profit!
 6. _Submit any issues or enhancement ideas on the [Issues](https://github.com/daisy613/accountData/issues) page._

+_* for Binance COIN-M or Bybit, create a separate account entry in the settings file per each asset._

 ## Tips:
 - BTC: 1PV97ppRdWeXw4TBXddAMNmwnknU1m37t5